Patient StoriesShort journey for quicker breast cancer careOctober 18, 2022

 Making a genetic counseling appointment

-Talk to your primary care health care professional about specific family health history concerns.
-If he or she recommends further discussion, you may be referred to meet with a genetic counselor.
+Talk to your primary care provider about specific family health history concerns.
+If further discussion is recommended, you may be referred to meet with a genetic counselor.

 Genetic counseling is available via:

 - Video appointment from any location for Mayo Clinic Health System patients

 - In-person appointment in Eau Claire, Wisconsin, or Mankato, Minnesota

 If genetic testing is right for you, your genetic counselor will place an order for the test to be completed on-site or mailed to your home, based on your preference.
 Testing is available for Cardiology, OB-GYN and Oncology.
 Medication testing, or pharmacogenomics, is a separate service provided by Mayo Clinic.